Twitch Channel Points Ideas for Viewer Redemptions

 2. Streamer Specific Ideas

-As a streamer, you can offer certain redemptions that relate to things that you can personally do.
+As a streamer, you can offer certain channel points rewards that relate to things that you can personally do.
 Some examples of these are below.

 One thing you can offer is a ‘costume change’.
 It doesn’t have to be anything crazy – it can be as simple as putting on a hoodie, or changing your shirt to a specific color, or even wearing a headband.
 You can also offer to wear a costume mask for fifteen minutes.